doyun421/AI/README.md

 eating out 2hr * 2 / a mon
 eating homade cook dinner 4 hr * 6/ a yr rest in a cafe 2hr * 2 /  a mon
-driving and going sauna 6 hr * 2 / a yr
+driving and going sauna/온천 6 hr * 2 / a yr

 with dad
 driving to go 지방 맛집
 eating out 2hr * 2 / a mon
 eating homade cook dinner 4 hr * 6/ a yr rest in a cafe 2hr * 2 /  a mon
-driving and going sauna 6 hr * 2 / a yr
+driving and going sauna/온천 6 hr * 2 / a yr

+laundry dryer running 3 hr * 3 / a week
+laundry washing 1.5 hr * 6 / a week

+purchasing estate house 30 days and interior 5 days / 10 yr

+purchasing hygiene annually and organization 2 hr + 8 hr / a yr
+purchasing clothes for winter 12 hr / 4 yr
+purchasing clothes for summer 12 hr / 4 yr
+purchasing clothes for autumn/spring 12 hr / 4 yr

+planning and purchasing machines 30 days / 4 yr
+planning and purchasing furnitures 30 days / 4 yr

+diagnosing my health 7 days / a yr diagnosing parents' health 14 days / a yr

+purchasing kitchen supplies 7 days / 10 yr
+purchasing kitchen annual groceries and organization 1 hr + 8 hr / a yr purchasing kitchen groceries and organization 4 hr / 3 mons purchasing groceries and organization 6 hr / a mon

+someday
+making clothes with fabric by myself.